dialvare/SNO_vGPU/README.md

 ```

 ## Validation
 We can validate the installation by running some CUDA samples.
-One of the most basic samples we can use to verify the use of the vGPU is deviceQuery.
+One of the most basic samples we can use to verify the use of the vGPU is *deviceQuery*.
 Navigate to the path where the app is stored:

 ```
 $ cd cuda-samples/Samples/1_Utilities/deviceQuery
 ```

 Now, we can create the executable file:

 ```
 $ make
 ```

 Run the application and, if everything is working fine, you’ll see something similar to this:

 ```
 $ ./deviceQuery